 The Amsterdam Light Festival is one of the things you have to do in winter and December in Amsterdam.
 Every year there is a different theme and artists from all around the world create the most spectacular art installations in the canals of Amsterdam.
 While you can walk the route of the Amsterdam Light Festival I would recommend you to jump in a canal boat and see the lights from the water.
 You can find around 20 pieces of art in the canals.

-It’s truly a spectacular sight and takes place from the 28th of November 2019 – 19th of January 2020.
+It’s truly a spectacular sight and usually takes place from the from the end of November until the third week of January.
 The light will be lit daily from 17:00 – 23:00.
 So be sure to go on a canal tour at the right time.
 And it’s also one of the great things to do in Amsterdam at Christmas.

 2. Celebrate New Year’s Eve in The Netherlands